 You can see KAPLICA clearly from the ramparts of Kantara Castle.
 The village, its white mosque prominent, stands back from two curved sandy beaches on the north coast of the peninsula.
 On the one to the west stands a large hotel and restaurant and a mobile home/caravan site, the one to the east a small boat harbour.
 Both beaches are pleasant enough spots to idle away an afternoon, and have fine sand and clear water.

 Beyond Dipkarpaz there’s a real feeling that you’re approaching the edge of the world.
 This is a land of roaming donkeys, open country, isolated beaches and wild geological formations.
 Along the north coast are the ruins of Aphendrika, one of the largest cities of Ptolemaic Cyprus, marked now only by the ruins of three later churches – Panagia Chrysiotissa, Agios Georgios and Panagia Asomatos.
 Along the south coast (turn right at the mosque in Dipkarpaz) a good-quality highway turns, after about 5km, into a rough and bumpy road and remains so for the 17km to Apostolos Andreas monastery, which is amply signposted.
-Look out for herds of sheep and goats, and for the famously importunate wild donkeys.
+Look out for herds of sheep and goats, and for the famously importunate wild donkeys Dropdown content.
 Side roads strike off to the right, giving access to several south coast beaches, including one of the finest in Cyprus – Nangomi, or Golden Sands Beach.
 Backed by substantial dunes, the beach is some 6km long, with a hill at the end of the western promontory, and consists of fine sand and shallow pellucid water, with access down several paths at different points from the road.
 Besides being a fine bathing beach, Nangomi is also a sea turtle nesting site where the security of the eggs are ensured by particularly aggressive sand flies.
 It is also, as is the whole tip of the peninsula, a protected area.

 A couple of kilometres beyond Galounopetra Point, at the eastern end of Golden Sands Beach, is one of Cyprus’s greatest pilgrimage destinations, the Apostolos Andreas Monastery.
 A kind of Cypriot Lourdes, its reputation for miracles comes from the tale of the Apostle Andrew who is said to have run aground here on his way to Palestine.
 St Andrew went ashore, the story goes, struck a rock with his rod, causing spring water to gush out.
 The ship’s captain was blind (perhaps why the ship ran aground), but bathing his eyes in the spring water cured him.
 A chapel was built on the spot in the fifteenth century followed by a church in the eighteenth century and the monastery buildings in the nineteenth.